Roy man charged after Layton road rage incident that left female driver shot, critically injured | Gephardt Daily

 ROY, Utah, June 22, 2023 (Gephardt Daily) — Officials have made an arrest after the June 5 road rage incident in which a motorcyclist shot a car driver in the face.

-The suspected shooter is 34-year-old Daniel Cordez Bodon.
+The suspected shooter is 34-year-old Daniel Cortez Bodon.
 He has been charged on suspicion of:

 - Murder (attempted), a second-degree felony